-Optionally, you can add additional configuration variables to the adaptorconfig.properties file that you created in the previous procedure.
+Optionally, you can edit or add additional configuration variables to the adaptorconfig.properties file.
 The following table lists the most important variables that pertain to the Connector for Active Directory, as well as their default values.
-Variable names are wrapped for readability.
+See also "Common configuration options" in the the Administration Guide.